circularsprojects/meownel/README.md

 # meownel

-A simple minecraft-focused game panel, built with Next.js with Kubernetes as a backend.
+A simple minecraft-focused game panel, built with Svelte with Kubernetes as a backend.

-more readme soon
+Not currently ready for production, still in quite early development

+There will be a proper install guide later, right now it's still very scuffed